BenjaminChua/TAPS-Feb-2020/README.md

 ```

 ## Notes
-The three households in test_households_and_members.py was chosen to specifically test for the grants API.
+The 3 households in test_households_and_members.py were specifically chosen to test for the grants API.
 Household 1
-should meet ALL grant criteria, household 2 should meet NONE of the grant criteria and household 3 is a special case to
+should meet ALL of the grant criteria, household 2 should meet NONE of the grant criteria and household 3 is a special
-test if single parent households meet the "Family Togetherness Scheme" grant.
+case to test if single parent households meet the "Family Togetherness Scheme" grant.

 ## Built With